The longest-living president of The Church of Jesus Christ of Latter-day Saints is now a full year older and a full year closer to the century mark.

 • In April 2019, the church reversed its controversial LGBTQ policy, which labeled same-sex married couples “apostates” and generally barred their children from baby blessings and baptisms.

-• The church unveiled another step toward gender equity in October 2019, allowing women to be witnesses at baptisms and temple sealings.
+• The church took another stride toward gender equity in October 2019, allowing women to be witnesses at baptisms and temple sealings.

-• The Utah-based faith closed temples and suspended weekly church services in March 2020 as the COVID-19 pandemic took hold.
+• The Utah-based faith closed temples and suspended weekly church services in March 2020 as the COVID-19 pandemic spread.